In some cases, we earn commissions from affiliate links in our posts.

 Guest stars for the upcoming season will include Amanda Abbington (Sherlock), Mark Williams (Father Brown), and Maimie McCoy (Van der Valk).
 ITV had indicated that further guest role announcements will be coming at some point in the future.

-Season 22 of Midsomer Murders will include *6* feature-length episodes (a nice change from some of the shorter seasons).
+Season 22 of Midsomer Murders will include *6* feature-length episodes in total (a nice change from some of the shorter seasons).
+They are as follows: